DataDog/datadog-ci/src/commands/tag/README.md

 ### Environment variables

 - `DATADOG_API_KEY` or `DD_API_KEY` (**required**): API key used to authenticate the requests.
-- `DD_TAGS`: set global tags applied to all spans.
+- `DD_TAGS`: set tags applied to the pipeline or job span.
 The format must be `key1:value1,key2:value2`.
 - `DATADOG_SITE`: choose your Datadog site, e.g. datadoghq.com or datadoghq.eu.

 ### Supported providers